 Are you someone who gets annoyed when holiday decorations show up in the store by the end of September?
 As a home business owner, you may want to rethink your opinion.
 The reason the holidays start earlier and earlier is that retail establishments want to jump-start people’s buying.
 As a home business owner, it doesn’t hurt to start your holiday marketing plan either.
 Regardless of what you sell, you can tap into the buying power of the holidays to boost your income.
-Here are tips to helping to create a profitable holiday marketing plan.
+Here are tips for helping to create a profitable holiday marketing plan.

 Even obscure products and services can be given as a gift.
 For example, if you’re a virtual assistant, let your clients know you offer gift certificates, which you can create through PayPal, that they can ask their family to buy as a gift.
 Promote your product or service as a great gift idea on your website, social media and other marketing tactics you use.